California Gov. Gavin Newsom gives address on L.A. ICE protests after Bass implements curfew in city

 "What Donald Trump wants most is your fealty, your silence, to be complicit in this moment," Newsom said.
 "Do not give into him."

-She said that the protests should be focused on advocating for immigrants' rights and not on committing crimes.

-"I don't not believe that individuals that commit vandalism and violence in our city really are in support of immigrants; they have another agenda," Bass said.

-During an evening press conference, Bass issued a curfew in response to the demonstrations that have escalated into violence, noting that more than 20 businesses were looted on Monday night.
+During an evening press conference, Bass said that since demonstrations have continued to escalate into violence, resulting in dozens of arrests and more than 20 businesses looted, she would impose a curfew.

 "The curfew will be in place tonight from 8 p.m. to 6 a.m.," she said.
 "We certainly expect for it to last for several days."